Shivukumar018/Secure-reservation-system/README.md

 1. Overview

-The system demonstrates how a reservation-based web application can be protected using a lightweight security layer similar to a Web Application Firewall.

-Users interact with the frontend while every request is routed through the reverse proxy.
-The proxy evaluates the payload and blocks anything suspicious.
-The backend is isolated and only accepts requests that include a valid internal secret header sent by the proxy.
+This system shows how a reservation-based web application can be protected using a lightweight security layer that acts like a simple Web Application Firewall.
+Users interact with the frontend, and every request first goes through the reverse proxy.
+The proxy analyzes the incoming payload and blocks anything that appears suspicious.
+The backend remains isolated and only accepts requests that include a valid internal secret header that is added by the proxy.

-This structure makes the project suitable for academic submissions, cybersecurity demonstrations, and portfolio use.
+This architecture ensures that unsafe traffic is filtered out before reaching the application.

 2. Key Features
-Application

-User registration and login

-Train search simulation

-Ticket booking and invoice generation

-Persistent booking history

-User-friendly HTML and CSS interface

-Security (Reverse Proxy)

-SQL injection detection

-XSS detection

-Rate limiting powered by Redis and Lua

-Brute force login protection

-IP blocking with temporary and permanent modes

-Internal secret validation between proxy and backend

-Centralized blocking and event logs

-Streamlit dashboard for analytics
+The application supports user registration, login, train search, ticket booking, invoice generation, and persistent booking history.
+It uses a clean interface built with HTML and CSS.

+The reverse proxy provides multiple security functions such as SQL injection detection, XSS detection, rate limiting powered by Redis and Lua scripts, brute-force login protection, temporary and permanent IP blocking, and internal secret validation between the proxy and backend.
+It also logs blocked events and provides analytics through a Streamlit dashboard.

 3. System Architecture

-The user interacts with the frontend pages built with HTML and CSS.

-All requests are routed to the security reverse proxy.

-The proxy inspects each request for SQL injection patterns, XSS payloads, brute force attempts, and rate limit violations.

-If malicious behavior is detected, the proxy blocks the request and logs the event.
+Users access the frontend pages built using HTML and CSS.
+All traffic is routed through the security reverse proxy, which evaluates each request for potential SQL injection attempts, XSS payloads, brute-force patterns, and rate-limit violations.
+If a request is considered harmful, the proxy blocks it and records the event.

-Safe requests are forwarded to the backend API along with an internal secret header.
+If the request is safe, the proxy forwards it to the backend API along with an internal secret header.

-The backend performs login, reservation, search, and invoice functions.

-SQLite stores user accounts and booking information.

-Redis stores security counters, penalty statuses, and rate-limiting data.
+The backend handles all application features including login, searching trains, managing bookings, and generating invoices.
+User data and booking information are stored in SQLite, while Redis is used to store security counters, penalty values, and rate-limiting data.

-A Streamlit-based admin dashboard displays real-time logs and analytics.
+A Streamlit-based admin dashboard displays logs, blocked IPs, and real-time analytics.

 4. Folder Structure